hexamite/hx19-java/README.md

 ## Status

   - proof of concept for reading and writing to the device using 'java simple serial comm' library.
-  - Configuration syntax
+  - Configuration builder
   - Basic object representation of a positioning system
-  - UI showing the state of all devices
+  - Partial implementaion of UI showing the state of all devices

+As is the the system can by used to:

+  - Low level communications with the system throught the serial port using hx19 native command set.
+  - Configure the system, that is, constructing an object graph that represents the participating devices.
+  - Construct hx19 messages in a higer level syntax.

 Before building, [jssc.jar](https://github.com/scream3r/java-simple-serial-connector/releases/) must be downloaded and placed in the lib/ folder.

 The code is tested on Ubuntu Linux 12.4 with Java 7 but should work on any recent Linux, Mac or Windows / Java combination.